CityRunner/rode-nt-usb-c/README.md

 ## USB-C Adapter for RØDE NT-USB Microphone

-This project involves designing and building a **drop-in USB-C daughterboard** to replace the original **USB-B** port in the **RØDE NT-USB**, enabling compatibility with modern USB-C connections.
+Drop-in USB-C daughterboard for the RØDE NT-USB microphone, replacing the original USB-B port.
+Designed to fit inside the existing housing—no modification required.
-The adapter includes a power LED indicator that shines through a transparent 3D-printed insert, and uses a compact, efficient design to fit within the microphone's housing.
+Includes a power LED visible through a transparent 3D-printed insert.
-All components are SMD 1206 for easy hand soldering.
+All components are 1206 SMD for easy hand soldering and compact layout.

 ## Features

-- **USB-C Connector**: Uses a 16-pin USB-C connector for edge-mounting on the PCB.
+- **USB-C Connector**: 16-pin edge-mount receptacle.
-- **Power LED**: Includes a red LED for power indication. **220Ω resistor** limits current to the LED, preventing burnout.
-- **Biasing**: Two **5.11KΩ resistors** are used for voltage biasing or pull-up/down configurations.
+- **Power Indicator**: Red LED with 220 Ω current-limiting resistor.
+- **CC Biasing**: Two 5.11 kΩ pull-down resistors for host detection.

 ## Images